browserengineering/book/book/visual-effects.md

 </div>

 Look at how the letters near the corner are cut off to maintain a sharp rounded edge.
+(Uhh... actually, at the time of this writing, Safari does not support `overflow: clip`, so if you're using Safari you won't see this effect.)
 That's clipping; without the `overflow: clip` property these letters would instead be fully drawn.

 Counterintuitively, we'll implement clipping using blending modes.
 We'll make a new surface (the mask), draw a rounded rectangle into it,